Troubleshoot your IoT Edge for Linux on Windows device

 Check GPU Assignment

-If you're using GPU passthrough, ensure to follow all the prerequisites and configurations outlined in GPU acceleration for Azure IoT Edge for Linux on Windows.
-If you experience issues using GPU passthrough feature, check the following steps:
+If you're using GPU passthrough, make sure you follow all the prerequisites and configurations in GPU acceleration for Azure IoT Edge for Linux on Windows.
+If you have issues with the GPU passthrough feature, follow these steps:

-First, start by checking your device is available on the Windows host OS.
+First, check that your device is available on the Windows host OS.

 1. Open Apps > Device Manager.